Host Hugo with Caddy: Complete Setup Guide

 3. Plugins for Hugo

-- Hugo Taxonomy Plugin: For organizing content into taxonomies like categories and tags.
+• Hugo Taxonomy Plugin: This plugin organizes content into taxonomies like categories and tags.

 Security Best Practices for Hugo Sites Hosted with Caddy

-Security is key when deploying sites especially with static content.
-Here’s how to keep your Hugo site hosted on Caddy secure:1.
+Security is key when deploying sites, especially with static content.
+Here’s how to keep your Hugo site hosted on Caddy secure.
 Use HTTPS: Make sure Caddy does automatic SSL for your site.

 Why Hugo for static sites?

-Hugo is for those who want to build a static website that’s fast, secure and deployable.
-It’s for sites of any size, from small blogs to large documentation sites and works seamlessly with Caddy for best performance and security.
+Hugo is for those who want to build a static website that’s fast, secure, and deployable.
+It’s for sites of any size, from small blogs to large documentation sites, and works seamlessly with Caddy for the best performance and security.

 Also Read: University of Metaphysical Sciences Lawsuit Update: Legal Developments & Case Status